NaveenKanaparthi/first-repo/README.md

 # first-repo
-Myself Naveen Kanaparthi,Use Git to Lit your skills.
+Myself Naveen Kanaparthi, Use Git to Lit your skills.